raipc/atsd-jdbc/README.md

 ## Database Tools

-On the other hand you can use an universal database manager like [DbVisualizer](https://www.dbvis.com).
-Please follow their user guide to create a custom driver based on JAR file from the link above.
+You can also use a universal database manager, for example [DbVisualizer](https://www.dbvis.com).
+Follow instructions in their user guide to create a custom driver based on JAR file from the link above.

 ## JDBC URL

-A prefix of the JDBC driver is "jdbc:axibase:atsd:".
-Next, you should specify a URL where your ATSD instance is available.
-And if it is necessary you should specify some JDBC Connection properties listed above.
-By combining all three segments together, you can get a full JDBC URL and use it to get a connection.
+Next you should specify a URL where your ATSD instance is installed.
+And, if necessary, specify JDBC Connection properties listed above.
+By combining all three segments together you can get a full JDBC URL and use it to set a connection.

 ```
 Examples: